FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLTraining.md

 ![Generating Dataset](../images/FRCMachineLearning/FRCMachineLearning.006.jpeg)

-- Download custom dataset for YOLOv4 and set up directories.
+Download your custom dataset for YOLOv4 and set up directories.
 This is where you get your dataset from Roboflow into the Colab notebook.
 Copy the export key from the Roboflow export and paste it into the notebook.
 Your key should look something like this:

         !pip install roboflow

         from roboflow import Roboflow
         rf = Roboflow(api_key="yourkey")
-        project = rf.workspace("martin-white").project("infinte-recharge")
+        project = rf.workspace("your-name").project("rapid-react")
         dataset = project.version(2).download("darknet")

-Set up training file directories for custom dataset
+The next step sets up training file directories for your custom dataset.

 ### Setup Configuration Files for Training
 The weights file for YoloV4-tiny is downloaded in order to generate a custom training configuration file for Darknet.
 The configuration file contains a set of parameters for the training process.
-These parameters are customized for your dataset will contain good default values so there shouldn't be much need to change them.
+These parameters are customized for your dataset that will contain good default values so there shouldn't be much need to change them.

 ### Train Detector Model